GEO vs SEO

 - Create authoritative, long-form content on your core topics

-- Use headings, lists, and tables — not walls of text
+- Use headings, lists, and tables instead of walls of text

 - Make definitive statements backed by data